Fun bucket list ideas for teens!

 40. Take a long bike ride

-Summer is all about, being outdoors.
-So head outside and take a long bike ride.
+Summer is all about being outdoors.
+If you are looking for fun ideas for teenagers, head outside and take a long bike ride.

 41. Go to a local farmer’s market